aoloe/php-senape/README.md

   - [ ] show the latest comments
   - [ ] allow moderation of comments by page
   - [ ] add an allowed site (with aliases) / an allowed base path
+- [ ] add an installer
+- [ ] how to document the default settings?
+- [ ] use json or a class for the default settings?

 ## Possible features